kohutovic/febus-rules/06-organisational.md

 ## The Refereeing system

-### Main referee
+### Main Referee

-1. The referee works with an assistant (side referee) and manages the time and protocol (when necessary, supported by an administrative crew).
+1. The Referee works with an Assistant (side Referee) and manages the time and protocol (when necessary, supported by an administrative crew).

-2. The referee gives the signals to start, stop, assigns points and describes what happened during the entire assault or at least the last exchange.
+2. The Referee gives the signals to start, stop, assigns points and describes what happened during the entire assault or at least the last exchange.

-3. After stopping the bout, the referee consults with the assistant and proposes a result.
+3. After stopping the bout, the Referee consults with the Assistant and proposes a result.
 If the fencers accept the decision (they say nothing), the fight continues with the proposed score.
-If they don’t agree with the referee, but they agree with each other, the referee may make a decision according to their wishes.
-If any of the fencers protests and the fencers disagree with each other, the referee will decide whether to assign a point (being completely sure) or repeat the assault.
+If they don’t agree with the Referee, but they agree with each other, the Referee may make a decision according to their wishes.
+If any of the fencers protests and the fencers disagree with each other, the Referee will decide whether to assign a point (being completely sure) or repeat the assault.

-4. If the referee is unable to interpret the fencing phrase for some reason, he/she can repeat the exchange but will explain and apologise.
+4. If the Referee is unable to interpret the fencing phrase for some reason, they can repeat the exchange but will explain and apologise.

 5. The Referee's decisions can not be contested after the bout.

-### Side referee (Assistant Referee)
+### Side Referee (Assistant Referee)

-1. An assistant referee helps the main referee in scoring and hit evaluation.
-His task is to observe a match from a different angle than the main referee.
+1. An Assistant Referee helps the main Referee in scoring and hit evaluation.
+Their task is to observe a match from a different angle than the main Referee.

-2. If an assistant observes that a fencer they are to follow received a hit, they should raise their arm.
-The main referee then may or may not stop the fighting.
+2. The Assistant may signal hits made by the fencers to the Referee by raising their arm, even if the Referee does not halt the assault immediately.

-3. An assistant referee is not responsible for point assignment nor for the overall match score.
+3. An Assistant Referee is not responsible for point assignment nor for the overall match score.

 ## Organisation of the competitions and classification